Matt Gay

-Matt Gay (born March 15, 1994) is an American professional football placekicker for the San Francisco 49ers of the National Football League (NFL).
+Matt Gay (born March 15, 1994) is an American professional football placekicker for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Utah Utes and was selected by the Tampa Bay Buccaneers in the fifth round of the 2019 NFL draft.
-Gay has also played for the Los Angeles Rams, Indianapolis Colts, and Washington Commanders.
+Gay has also played for the Los Angeles Rams, Indianapolis Colts, Washington Commanders, and San Francisco 49ers.

 Early life

 Gay was born on March 15, 1994, in Orem, Utah.
 He played soccer and football at Orem High School, earning first-team honors in both sports.
 Gay was the first player from Utah to attend the U-17 USA Men's National Team residency program.
 After graduating in 2012, Gay played two seasons of soccer for the Utah Valley Wolverines.

 College career

 In 2017, Gay transferred to the Utah Utes football team as a walk-on, becoming the school's seventh consensus All-American.
 He also won the 2017 Lou Groza Award, being the first Ute to win the award as well as being the school's second-ever finalist.
 Gay also won the 2017 Vlade Award.
 That season, he led the nation in field goals and set a new Pac-12 Conference record with 30 field goals.
 In 2018, Gay set school records for consecutive field goals and field goals in a game, receiving first-team All-Pac-12 honors.